Sports student dreaming of representing Team GB in cycling

 We will use your information to manage and administer your education.
-This will include putting together class lists, for sending event invitations, for communicating with you, for dealing with admissions, for putting together reports and registers, to check entrance exam results, to allocate you to the correct classes for assessments, to make arrangements for exams or visits, to consider whether to offer places to students, to consider whether special provision or assistance is required for exams and visits and to be able to tell other colleges your attendance dates if you leave.
+This will include putting together class lists, for sending event invitations, for communicating with you, for dealing with admissions, for putting together reports and registers, to check entrance exam results, to allocate you to the correct classes for assessments, to make arrangements for exams or visits, to inform you on overdue library resources or relevant library material needed for your education, to consider whether to offer places to students, to consider whether special provision or assistance is required for exams and visits and to be able to tell other colleges your attendance dates if you leave.

-Generally, the information is processed as part of our public task of providing education to you or activities relating to that education, as well as complying with government policies, you can read more about this in our data protection policy and privacy policy.
+Generally, the information is processed as part of our public task of providing education to you or activities relating to that education.

 There may be some instances where we rely on consent, for example your marketing preferences and where this is the case we will request your explicit consent, and you will be able to withdraw this if you choose.